It's Time to DISCOVER MET in NSCLC

 Scroll down to learn more Down arrow

-EGFR=epidermal growth factor receptor; ex14=exon 14; FDA=Food and Drug Administration; FISH=fluorescence in situ hybridization; IHC=immunohistochemistry; MET=mesenchymal-epithelial transition; NGS=next-generation sequencing; NSCLC=non-small cell lung cancer.
+ex14=exon 14; MET=mesenchymal-epithelial transition; NSCLC=non-small cell lung cancer.

 MET Aberrations

-MET signaling in NSCLC is dysregulated through mechanisms including, but not limited to, c-Met protein overexpression, MET gene amplification, METex14 skipping mutations and HGF overexpression.
-MET aberrations are associated with poor prognosis in NSCLC3–7
+MET signaling in NSCLC is dysregulated through mechanisms including, but not limited to, high c-Met protein overexpression, MET gene amplification, METex14 skipping mutations, and HGF overexpression.
+MET aberrations have been linked to poor prognosis in NSCLC3-7

 MET Aberrations